itzg/imdb-warzat/notes/hulu.md

 * `name` is the actual show name
 * `has-plus-living-room` with a value of `true` is probably the indicator we want
 * There are some other elements that start with `has-plus-` or `plus-` that might be useful

+The URL seems to be formed by appending the `canonical-name`, such as

+	<canonical-name>drawn-together</canonical-name>

+to the base URL http://www.hulu.com/